newbieYoung/Simple-Crop/README.md

 - Picture supports rotation at any angle.
 - Supports border judgment.
 When there is a blank in the crop frame, the picture is automatically absorbed to completely fill the crop frame.
-- Mobile terminal zoom is based on the center of two fingers.
+- Touch scaling is based on the center of two fingers.
 - Supports mobile and PC.
 - Supports script, React, Vue, AngularJS (Vue, AngularJS to be implemented).
 - Has an interactive experience comparable to native clients.